SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 });
 ```

-3. To Extend the data model, define the Recommendation type and use it to extend the Product type:
+3. To extend the data model, define the Recommendation type and use it to extend the Product type:

 ```javascript
 const productRecommendationTypeDef = gql`